 Don’t let these challenges discourage exploration!
 This information is provided solely to help prepare for adventure.
 Clam Pass is a relaxing, beautiful, and inspiring journey many of our members take again and again.

 Kayak, Canoe and Paddleboard Storage:

 The Foundation has storage racks for kayaks, canoes AND paddleboards.
 The racks are located adjacent to the Naples Grande at the west end of the Clam Pass Parking area.
-Space is available so contact the Community Center for information and registration – 239-260-8998.
+Space is available, so contact the Beach Manager for information and registration – 239-272-7159.
 Take advantage of this wonderful amenity and get out there and enjoy nature!